chilipeppr/ZwHumanDate/LOCALDEV.md

 To install:
 npm install http-server -g

-To run on PC:
+To run on PC (turn on cors, turn off caching): http-server.cmd --cors -c-1
-http-server.cmd --cors

-To run on Mac/Linux:
+To run on Mac/Linux (turn on cors, turn off caching): http-server --cors -c-1
-http-server --cors

 Then visit:
 http://localhost:8080/plugin.js

 Or, if working on multiple projects...

-To run on PC:
+To run on PC (turn on cors, turn off caching): cd .. http-server.cmd --cors -c-1
-cd ..
-http-server.cmd --cors

 Then visit:
 http://localhost:8080/myPluginFolder/plugin.js